Alex-AK/lambda-notes/S3-javascript-fundamentals/javascript-I.md

   - special objects treated with a special key/value pair
   - contain ordered values, zero based index order
   - we can change, add, update, remove, etc
+  - very fast at retrieving specific item
+  - array methods live on the array prototype
+  - indexes are numerical
+  - often loop over entire array, searching for specific item is not efficient

 ```
   array = ['firstValue', 'secondValue'];